JackAce/Roulette-System-Review-Video-Guidelines/S02-Live-Trials.md

 a betting tier or when the betting tier is bet, the appropriate tier should be highlighted.
 You should label these images with the same color scheme as the Roulette Layout images.

+As with the Roulette Layout layer, this layer can start out as two layers and later be compressed into one.

 ### 4. Win/Loss Table

 ![Win/Loss Table](img/Seq-02-040-win-loss-table.png)